AmoghBari/Assignment7/README.md

 5. Create the Dashboards in Grafana on top of the metrics exported by adding the Prometheus as a Datasource.<br>
    Open http://localhost:3000 to access your Grafana Dashboard.
    Add your first data source, select Prometheus and enter the Prometheus server URL and then save and test.
-   Now build a Dashboard and new Visualization and select Prometheus in that and select the Metric and press Run Queries.
+   Now build a Dashboard and new Visualization and select Prometheus and select the Metric and press Run Queries.